Anteex/drop2comp-v2/public/content/overview_en.md

 It's an easy way to share your files, documents or pictures from your phone to any PC or Mac.
 Data cable is not required.
 You need just internet connection and WiFi.

-* Simple and ease, just scan QR-code via app
+* Simple and easy, just scan QR-code via app
 * Send and receive files, documents, pictures
 * Once installed app - transfer files to anyone
 * No USB cable